 1991.
 During this time, EPA also gathered information and performed

 several studies related to medical waste management.
-The regulations

 From the information gathered during

 this period, EPA concluded that the disease-causing potential of medical

 waste is greatest at the point of generation and naturally tapers off